PKing70/signalflow101-conf26/docs/EXERCISES_SPLUNK_SHOW.md

 https://app.us1.observability.splunkcloud.com/
 ```

-Sign in with the O11y workshop account instructions from your handout.
+### Sign in with these O11y workshop credentials:

+Email: dev1942signalflow101@gmail.com

+Password: Splunk.conf26

 If O11y
 asks you to choose an organization, choose **Observability Workshop AMER**.
 If
 O11y asks you to choose a team, choose **DEV1942-signalflow101**.